ruijorgenobre/deepMirCut/README.md

 # Training Models

-The trainModel.py script was used to train the models contained in this github repositiory.
+The trainModel.py script was used to train the models contained in this github repository.

 ### Examples